NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

    - Later, an additional :ref:`DynamicTable <sec-DynamicTable>` for storing dynamic metadata about epochs was then added to the ``Epochs`` neurodata_type to support storage of dynamic metadata about epochs without requiring users to create custom extensions (see `PR536 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/536/files>`_).
-   - Subsequently the epoch table was then fully converted to a dynamic table (see `PR682 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/682>`_ and `I664 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/issues/664>`_)
+   - Subsequently the epoch table was then fully converted to a  :ref:`DynamicTable <sec-DynamicTable>` (see `PR682 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/682>`_ and `I664 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/issues/664>`_)
    - Finally, the EpochTable was then moved to ``/intervals/epochs`` and the EpochTable type was replaced by the